drand/website/docs/operator/metrics.md

 - The label `http_address` identifies the HTTP endpoint that is being queried by the client,
 - The label `client_id` identifies the client itself.

+## Tracing

+In case you are interested in more detailled performance metrics, we support tracing and more information can be found in our Github repository in the [`development` instructions](https://github.com/drand/drand/blob/master/DEVELOPMENT.md#development-environment).